AdobeDocs/experience-manager-learn.es-ES/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/introduction.md

 # Introducción a AEM as a Cloud Service

-AEM Aprenda a pensar de forma diferente acerca de las implementaciones as a Cloud Service.
+Aprenda a pensar de forma diferente acerca de las implementaciones de AEM as a Cloud Service.

 >[!VIDEO](https://video.tv.adobe.com/v/336956?quality=12&learn=on)